An official website of the United States government

 Top Photos

-211113-N-PH222-1204 PACIFIC OCEAN (Nov.
-13, 2021) Damage Controlman 3rd Class Carter Cunningham, from Sacramento, Calif., participates in a flight deck firefighting drill on the flight deck aboard Independence-variant littoral combat ship USS Charleston (LCS 18) during routine operations.
+211118-N-PH222-1595 PHILIPPINE SEA (Nov.
+18, 2021) Damage Controlman 3rd Class Carter Cunningham, from Sacramento, Calif., center, conducts damage control training in the mission bay aboard Independence-variant littoral combat ship USS Charleston (LCS 18) during routine operations.
 Charleston, part of Destroyer Squadron Seven, is on a rotational deployment in the U.S. 7th Fleet area of operation to enhance interoperability with partners and serve as a ready-response force in support of a free and open Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Ryan M. Breeden)

-JAVA SEA (Nov.
-11, 2021) Engineman Fireman Carlos Reynaga-Nunez, from Davenport, Fla., inspects a main propulsion diesel engine in the main propulsion engine room of the Independence-variant littoral combat ship USS Jackson (LCS 6) during routine operations.
+211113-N-FA490-1057 JAVA SEA (Nov.
+13, 2021) Engineman 1st Class Deana Fort, from San Fernando Valley, Calif., examines a fuel on the flight deck of the Independence-variant littoral combat ship USS Jackson (LCS 6), during routine operations.
 Jackson, part of Destroyer Squadron Seven, is on a rotational deployment in the U.S. 7th Fleet area of operation to enhance interoperability with partners and serve as a ready-response force in support of a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Andrew Langholf)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Andrew Langholf/released)

 Commander, Naval Surface Forces, U.S. Pacific Fleet, 2841 Rendova Rd.
 San Diego, CA 92155-5490